 Though the actual age of this tree is not known but it is believed that it is more than twenty five decade old and was there in same condition since the inception of this temple.

 A Museum, containing sculptures, pottery and decorated briks found in the temple premises during excavation, has recently been established in the temple.
 Museum is duly registered and certified by the Department of Archaelogy Govt. of U.P.

 The estimated period of these precious objects fall between 3rd century A.D and 14th century A.D.
 The sculptures of Yaksha, Yakshini, four armed Vishnu, loin figureman with curly hair deserves special mention.

 The objective of raising the museum in Rishikesh is to inspire historians and archaeologists for futher study of the area and to acquaint the people with our ancient glorious traditions.

 The History of this sacred town is infact the history of Shri Bharat Mandir, a centre of spritual worship and culture.
 Shri Bharat Mandir holds a very very special place in the history and making of this city called Rishikesh.

 It's contribution in the development of city is very immense.
 Once it was the epi-centre of all the activities in the city, even the city's commercial hub was around it.
 There are many insititutions in the city run by the Bahrat Mandir in the field of education, culture, medicine and social service.
-It is the only place where the history of the city is preserved and exibited.
+It is the only place where city's history is preserved and exhibited.